 With support from the Office of the Vice Chancellor for Research and Graduate Education, Wisconsin Alumni Research Foundation, the International Division, and the Offices of the Vice Provost for Faculty and Staff and Vice Provost for Diversity and Climate, the Center for the Humanities is pleased to request applications for First Book, a program supporting the development of nearly completed scholarly manuscripts by tenure-track assistant professors in the humanities and related social sciences.
 This program is designed to provide helpful and timely feedback to junior faculty preparing their first academic book.
-In 2017-18 we will offer support for two seminars to take place in the spring semester.
+In 2017-18 we will offer support for three seminars to take place in the spring semester.

 Proposals Due: Monday, September 25, 2017 by 5:00 PM

 The core of the program is a workshop organized by the Center for the Humanities in which two external and 5-7 internal reviewers are brought together to read and discuss a book manuscript by a junior faculty member at UW-Madison.
 The workshop structure will allow the reviewers and author to respond to one another’s comments and collectively devise strategies for improving (and placing) the manuscript.
 The goal is to turn solid and promising manuscripts into first-rate, field-shaping books.

 The focus of the program will be on constructive, informed criticism of a scholar’s research.
 The workshop will consist of both formal presentations and informal commentary from the group.
 Invited guests will present their responses to the book, while local participants will participate in a discussion of the book.
 The author will have a chance to respond to the presentations and the commentaries.
 In order to continue the discussion, the Center will host a lunch for all participants.
 This will be a closed workshop, and it will be recorded for the author’s benefit.